Can in e-collar after surgery at Animal Hospital of Roxbury.

 How is anesthesia used in cat surgery, and is it safe?

-What are the common signs of complications after surgery in cats?
+What are common signs of complications after surgery in cats?

 What should I do if my cat's surgical site looks infected?